 Angels Do Not Need Food for Survival

-Angels, according to the Quranic account of Prophet Abraham, do not require nutrition.
+Angels, according to the Quranic account of Prophet Abraham AS, do not require nutrition.
 Prophet Abraham sacrificed a calf to the angels who came to him disguised as men to deliver the happy news of the birth of a son.
 After he got afraid because they wouldn’t eat, they exposed themselves in their true selves; angels.

 Each Angel Holds a Different Status in the Eyes of God

 Angels also vary in their level of importance.
 The angels that fought in Badr, the first battle, are often considered the best of all angels.
-This can be confirmed from the following instance that happened with the Prophet Muhammad, after the difficult and First Battle between Muslims and Non-Muslims, the “Battle of Badr”
+This can be confirmed from the following instance that happened with the Prophet Muhammad SAW, after the difficult and First Battle between Muslims and Non-Muslims, the “Battle of Badr”

 According to an Ayah in Qur’an, (Quran 21:20),